scipy-conference/scipy_proceedings/papers/popmon/popmon_paper.rst

 Histograms are small in size, and thus are efficiently stored and transferred, regardless of the input dataset size.
-Once data records have been aggregated feature-wise, with a minimum number of entries per bin, they are typically no longer privacy sensitive.
+Once data records have been aggregated feature-wise, with a minimum number of entries per bin, they are typically no longer privacy sensitive (e.g. knowing the number of records with age 30-35 in a dataset).

 ``popmon`` is primarily looking for changes in data distributions.
 Solely monitoring the (main) profiles of a distribution, such as the